10 Thrifty Ways to Save Money on Halloween

 Enjoy a Night In

-If you're strapped for cash or simply trying to save up this season, then visits to all of the Halloween-themed attractions, movies, and experiences — which often cost $10-20 per ticket or more — might not be the best way to spend your money.
+Whether you're socially distancing or simply trying to save up this season, then visits to all of the Halloween-themed attractions, movies, and experiences—which often cost $10-20 per ticket or more—might not be the best way to spend your money.
 Instead, host a scary night at home.
 Make it fun!
 Set the mood by keeping the lights off all night, using only flashlights to move about.
 Create a playlist of spooky tunes, rent or stream a scary movie or two, whip up some Halloween-inspired recipes, and read a couple of ghost stories aloud.

 Related: Halloween Activities for Kids